-When planning the master plan for a new development, it is natural to have some doubts about which aspects of the design may turn out to be controversial to external stakeholders and the public.
+When planning the master plan for a new development, it is natural to have some doubts about which aspects of the design may turn out to be controversial to the public.
 Will the proposal fly or tank?
 And if it’s the latter, what are the main objections?

-Any proposed change has benefits and draw backs.
+Let's face it, any proposed planning project has both benefits and potential draw backs.
 It is important to show the benefit that are planned, and understand whether those views are shared.
-If they are not shared, it is good to understand the range of ideas and suggests from residents that may deliver improvments.
+If they are not shared, negative feedback is valuable, too, as it helps to understand concerns and identify opportunities for improvement that raise support.

 Increase support from local audiences by relating to local concerns

-We have summarised these scenarios into four broad categories: neighbourhood improvements, the architectural design, aspects relating to project tenure, and the inclusiveness of the design process (see below).
+We have summarised these scenarios into four broad categories: 1) neighbourhood improvements, 2) the architectural design, 3) aspects relating to proposed tenures, 4) and the inclusiveness of the design process (see below).

 Where to focus your engagement messages